ropensci/ijtiff/cran-comments.md

 ### Fix

-This is a fix for the `configure` script which was prone to failure on mac.
+* This is a fix for Solaris which lacks `-ljbig`.
+* It also trims the package extdata to ensure the package is below 5MB on all platforms, eliminating NOTEs.